ajs124/thingweb.node-wot/API.md

     });
   });
 ```
-You can specify if the Thing needs to something in case of a property write.
-Here, the value written is used to set the brightness of an LED that requires a specific function (`setBrightness()`)to do that.
+You can specify if the Thing needs do to something in case of a property write.
+Here, the value written is used to set the brightness of an LED that requires a specific function (`setBrightness()`) to do that.

 * Add an Action definition to the Thing.